96% of our BSc (Hons) Sport and Exercise Science are in employment or further study six months after graduating Graduate Destination Survey 2016

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.nsiders all applications on an individual basis which means that we could make offers based on qualifications, personal profile and experience.
 Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.

-BCC - CDD to include a Science subject or PE and to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).
+BCC - CDD to include one A Level in Science, Mathematics, Physical Education or Psychology but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).

-Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include a Science subject or PE but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).
+Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include one A Level in Science, Mathematics, Physical Education or Psychology but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).

 BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass in a relevant subject (this is equivalent to 112-80 UCAS tariff points).